 The world’s oldest living rose is believed to be 1,000 years old.
 It grows on the wall of the Cathedral of Hildesheim in Germany and its presence has been documented since A.D.
 815.

 Start Working Everything Together

-If you’re using natural flowers make sure you prep them, cutting off excess leaves and trimming the stems.
+If you’re using natural flowers make sure you prep them—cut off excess leaves, and trim the stems.
 If you’re using faux, take off all the tags and bend them into the positions you want, adjusting as you go.
 For natural flowers, you can add fullness by pinching the edges of your flowers to open them up.
 After, gently blow into the center of the flower to expand the petals.
 Now we can start decorating with our mirror garland!

 To start, attach your floral foam to your mirror to give it a strong base.
 I used Command anchor hooks to secure the pieces.
 Using foam for this arrangement helps gain flexibility with the flowers while building, and gives you a strong starting point to work from.
 Since the Amelie mirror is large and the final arrangement will be even bigger, I kept the flowers soft, sweet and delicate.

 Check out more crafting fun and follow us on City Girl Gone Mom TikTok!